nombrekeff/node-dropmail/README.md

 Temporal mail for node, that works _for now :p_
 > _using [dropmail.me](dropmail.me)_

+## NOTICE
+> I do not maintain this repo any more, if you use it please let me now and will be glad to help out :)

 ## What's it about
 **DropMail** api for NodeJS, for generating random **temporal emails** and **reading the inbox**, you can also **forward emails** to other emails :)